This month is Pregnancy & Infant Loss Awareness Month.

 Miscarriage and infant loss affects 1 in every 4 pregnancies, and I am one of them.

-It has been almost 21 years since I gave birth to my son.
+It has been over 20 years since I gave birth to my son.

 I hear those around me talk about how glad they are to be done with that part of their lives, but I have to admit that I’ve never felt finished.